-The principal source of the Company's revenue is from the sale of pumps, spares and retrofit parts.
+The principal source of Company's revenue is from the sale of pumps, spares and retrofit parts.
 Your Company has a rich heritage of designing and manufacturing superior products and technologies.
-Your Company offers a comprehensive range of Progressive Cavity Pumps (PCP), Twin Screws Pumps and also added other PD pumps in its product portfolio, such as AODD and gear pumps.
-These products cater to a large spectrum of industries covering various industrial and municipal applications.
+Your Company offers comprehensive range of Progressive Cavity Pumps (PCP), Twin Screws Pumps and added other PD pumps in the product basket such as AODD and Gear pumps.
+The products cater to a large spectrum of industries covering various industrial and municipal applications.
 Aligned with its vision, your Company is transforming into a fluid equipment solution provider.

-During the financial year 2022-23, your Company's financial and operational performance as compared to the previous financial year 2021-22 has been as under:
+During the financial year 2023-24, your Company's financial and operational performance as compared to the previous financial year 2022-23 has been as under: